 ADI has member programs from across the world.
 Find out where the programs are located.

-If you would like to apply for an assistance dog, please use the program search to find an assistance dog program in your area.
+If you would like to apply for an assistance dog, please use the programs search to find an assistance dog program in your area.